Come and hear, all you who fear God. I will declare what he has done for my soul. Psalm 66:16

 by a way that he had not gone with his feet.

 4 Who has worked and carried this through,

 calling the generations from the beginning?

-I, the Lord, the first, and with the last, I am he.”
+I, the Lord, the first and the last, I am he.”

 5 The islands have seen, and fear.